hdott/learn-c-the-hard-way/README.md

-# learn-c-the-hard-way
+# Learn C The Hard Way by Zed A. Shaw
-Book Exercises - Learn C The Hard Way by Zed A. Shaw
+> Book Exercises and my Notes.